rmsepulveda/FWD-project4-news-nlp/README.md

 After you've created your local copy and added your API key to the `.env` file, you're ready to start using it!

-### Production setup
+### Production mode
-To run the production server these commands
+To run the production server use these commands
 ```
 npm run build-prod
 npm run start